akoepke/audio-retrieval-benchmark/README.md

 conda install -c conda-forge ffmpeg
 ```

 To be able to run the code below, features extracted from various datasets need to be downloaded.
 If there is not enough space in your working location to store some of these features (for SoundDescs and AudioCaps the files are larger than 6GB while the others are under 1GB) then you will need to create a folder called `data` inside this repository which should be a symlink to a folder where enogh memory exists.
-As an example, run the following from the audio-experts code-base.
+As an example, run the following from the audio-retrieval-benchmark base directory:
 ```
 ln -s <path-where-data-can-be-saved> data
 ```